bryanguillen/react-vite-runtime-env-vars/README.md

 to build once and deploy many.
 For example, I ran into this when we simply wanted to promote from `staging` to `production`.

-Given that we could only build once, we need a way to change the configuration of an application at runtime.
+Given that we could only build once, we needed a way to change the configuration of an application at runtime.

 ## Technical Design